 - Continuously keeping BMI under check

-Best Heart healthy foods
+Best Heart healthy foods for your heart

 Green vegetables: Green leafy vegetables such as spinach, kale, collard greens, broccoli, cabbage, lettuce etc contains rich content of Vitamin K and nitrates that helps in reducing blood pressure and improves functioning of arteries, this helps in lowering the chances of heart attack.